webplatform/docs-wpd/Keeping_on_Topic/index.md

 For specific questions about content, and where to document things, etc., it is a good idea to familiarise yourself with the structure of the WPD wiki as much as possible.
 If you are not sure how answer such questions then no worries.
 As a last resort, you can point people towards the [http://lists.w3.org/Archives/Public/public-webplatform/ mailing list], where their question can be picked up by one of the webplatform.org staff.

 We are not here to talk about specific web development problems, or questions about developing specifications new technologies.
-If you encounter such questions, it is a good idea to point them towards a more appropriate chatroom that deals with niche development questions, for example #html5, ##javascript, #jquery, #svg, #css and #web are all available on freenode.
+If you encounter such questions, it is a good idea to point them towards a more appropriate chatroom that deals with niche development questions, for example '''#html''', '''#html5''', '''##javascript''', '''#jquery''', '''#svg''', '''#css''' and '''#web''' are all available on freenode.

-For people who want to talk about possible new standards, the #whatwg chatroom is a good place to go; or they could go to [http://lists.w3.org/ lists.w3.org] and find a relevant W3C mailing list to ask questions on.
+For people who want to talk about possible new standards, the '''#whatwg''' chatroom is a good place to go; or they could go to [http://lists.w3.org/ lists.w3.org] and find a relevant W3C mailing list to ask questions on.

 ==Q&A==